CreativeInquiry/OSSTA-Report/README.md

-# OSSTA Report
+# Open Source Software Toolkits for the Arts (OSSTA): a Convening

-*Summary report of a convening on Open-Source Software Toolkits for the Arts (OSSTA), Minneapolis, June 2–3, 2018.
+*Report of a convening on Open-Source Software Toolkits for the Arts (OSSTA), Minneapolis, June 2–3, 2018.
 Organized by Golan Levin (Frank-Ratchye STUDIO for Creative Inquiry, Carnegie Mellon University) and Lauren Lee McCarthy (UCLA Design Media Arts), with enabling support from The John S. and James L. Knight Foundation.*

+**Abstract:** This report documents a convening on Open Source Software Toolkits for the Arts (OSSTA) held in 2018.
+This event was a one-day conversation populated by founders, maintainers, and contributors of open-source arts-engineering toolkits.
+The goal of this report is to generate new opportunities for understanding, recognizing, and supporting work in this field.

-Please cite this document as follows:
+**Please cite this document as follows:**
-* Lauren Lee McCarthy, Thomas Hughes, and Golan Levin.
+> Lauren Lee McCarthy, Thomas Hughes, and Golan Levin.
 "Open Source Software Toolkits for the Arts (OSSTA): a Convening".
 Report published by the Frank-Ratchye STUDIO for Creative Inquiry, Carnegie Mellon University, February 2021. [https://github.com/CreativeInquiry/OSSTA-Report](https://github.com/CreativeInquiry/OSSTA-Report).

 # Front Matter